Paybuyer will, initially, have a No Purchase option.

 By contrast, in a Paybuyer-type system, while you must buy a product to receive a valid EV payment (a chance to win a prize), your purchase is not consideration.
 Here's why: if you receive an EV payment from an advertiser, that payment is valid if you buy from the advertiser's competitor.

-Example: Proctor & Gamble can give you an EV payment that's valid only if you buy their competitor's toothpaste, Colgate.
+Example: Proctor & Gamble can give you an EV payment that's valid if you buy their competitor's toothpaste, Colgate.

 "Today, consideration for gambling almost always means betting money.
 This is particularly true when it comes to Internet gambling.
 Even if players have to spend time at a web page and effort in filling out a form or playing a game, and the web site operator gets more eyeballs looking at its banner ads, there is no consideration."
 I. Nelson Rose in Gambling and the Law, 2001